creative design for web, print & app development

 We have years of experience in both commercial and private photographic assignments, from onsite industrial projects through to event coverage.
 This is backed up by extensive in-house photography services, with our own large indoor studio and the very latest studio lighting.

-This document describes the terms and conditions that any customer agrees to when purchasing from blueshift.
+This document describes the terms and conditions that any customer agrees to when purchasing or using services from Blueshift Internet ("Blueshift").

 This document, and all agreements between Blueshift and any other party will be governed by English law and we will be regulated by English Courts.

-The "customer" means any person who orders a product from Blueshift and includes anyone who completes an electronic order form requesting a product from blueshift, or confirms the requirement for products or services via telephone or email.
-This extends to cover web site orders, domain name registrations, hosting and email service, print design, printed matter and consultancy.
+The "customer" means any person who orders a product from Blueshift and includes anyone who completes an electronic order form requesting a product from Blueshift, or confirms the requirement for products or services via telephone or email.
+This extends to cover website orders, domain name registrations, hosting and email service, print design, printed matter, retained services and consultancy.
 Any customer must be able make the appropriate decision to purchase any product with a legal basis for doing so, including but not limited to being aged over 18 (or have the consent of a parent), being the person empowered within the respective organisation for doing so and not being barred by any other means.

 "We" and "us" refer to Blueshift.
 The phrases "us"; "we" and "the company" extend to cover any persons who we choose to appoint as working for Blueshift.
-The phrases "Blueshift" and "Blueshift Internet Services" are interchangeable and mean the same for the purposes of this document.
+The phrases "Blueshift", Blueshift Internet" and "Blueshift Internet Services" are interchangeable and mean the same for the purposes of this document.

 "Service" refers to any product or service provided by Blueshift independent of the amount if any of fees paid for the service or product.